PhantomNimbi/Native-Apps-Compiler/README.md

 permalink: /README
 ---

- * Download and install NodeJS and Python from the links above.
+ * Download and install NodeJS and Python.
  * Run the following command(s) in your terminal to install and setup Castlabs EVS:

  ```sh